sundarg4/Mirobot_OpenMV_Integration/README.md

-# Small API for working with the WLKATA Mirobot and the OpenMV camera module,
+# WLKATA Mirobot - OpenMV remote control API

 This API is split into to source files, `remote_device.py` which should be flashed onto the OpenMV module using the </br>
 OpenMV IDE (https://openmv.io/pages/download) and `remote_call.py`which should be stored on the raspberry pi handeling the remote calls